garrandall/popular-music-data/tracks/only-girl--in-the-world--rihanna.md

 So boy, forget about the world
 'Cause it's gon' be me and you tonight (Yeah)
 I wanna make you beg for it
-Then I'ma make you swallow your pride, ooh
+Then I'ma make you swallow your pride, oh

 Want you to make me feel like I'm the only girl in the world